 For each measure of academic performance I estimate three models.
-First, Model 1 estimates the relationship between provision of preventive/physical health services and academic outcomes when only student characteristics are controlled.
-Then, Model 2 examines how the relationship changes when both student and school characteristics are controlled, most directly answering Research Question 1.
-Finally, I add to Model 2 an indicator representing whether the student had any absences for health reasons in the previous month as a partial test that school-based health service provision relates to academic performance by increasing students' opportunities to learn, addressing Research Question 2.
+Model 1 estimates the relationship between provision of preventive/physical health services and academic outcomes when only student characteristics are controlled.
+Model 2 examines how the relationship changes when both student and school characteristics are controlled, most directly answering RQ1.
+Finally, to address RQ2, Model 3 adds an indicator representing whether the student had any health-related absences in the previous month as a partial test that school-based health service provision relates to academic performance by increasing students' opportunities to learn.

 GPA in 1994 to 1995.
-Table 4 shows key coefficients from models with student GPA in the 1994 to 1995 school year as the outcome.
+Panel A in Table 3 shows key coefficients from models with student GPA in the 1994 to 1995 school year as the outcome.
 Model 1 shows that with only student characteristics controlled, the relationship between physical health service provision and GPA is positive, though this result only borders on statistical significance.
 Once I account for potential confounding factors at the school level in Model 2, however, health service presence is significantly related to GPA, predicting a GPA over an eighth of a point higher for students attending schools that offer preventive services.
-In Model 3 we see that absences are a significant predictor of lower GPA, and controlling for this reduces the coefficient on health service provision by about 16 percent.
+In Model 3, absences are a significant predictor of lower GPA, and the health service provision coefficient is reduced by about 16 percent.
 Health service provision remains a significant predictor of GPA, suggesting that absences are one potential mechanism through which health service provision is related to higher GPA, but that they do not explain the entire relationship.

 No course failure in 1994 to 1995.
-The results from models predicting whether or not students passed all courses in the 1994 to 1995 school year-a marker of educational performance capturing more of an extreme than GPA-follow a similar pattern to the results for GPA.
-Key coefficients are displayed in Table 5.
+Displayed in Panel B of Table 3, the results from models predicting whether or not students passed all courses in the 1994 to 1995 school year-more of an extreme marker of educational performance than GPA-follow a similar pattern to the results for GPA.
 Model 1 shows a positive but not significant relationship when only student characteristics are controlled.
 Model 2, however, estimates a larger and statistically significant relationship between provision of preventive health services and no course failure when I account for numerous characteristics of students and schools.
 The health services coefficient of 0.536 translates into 71 percent higher odds ($e^{0.536}$) of a student passing all of his or her courses in a school providing any preventive/physical health services as compared to a school offering none.
-Finally, also paralleling the results for GPA, when absences are controlled in Model 3 the coefficient on health services is reduced slightly-about 7 percent-but remains significantly related to passing all of one's courses, again suggesting that absences are a partial mediator for the role of school health service provision in academic performance.
+Finally, also paralleling the results for GPA, when absences are controlled in Model 3 the coefficient on health services is reduced slightly-about 7 percent-but remains significantly related to passing all of one's courses, again indicating that absences are a partial mediator.

 High School Graduation.
-Table 6 shows key coefficients for the last outcome tested, high school graduation, which is a more consequential and long-term indicator of academic success.
+Panel C of Table 3 shows key coefficients for high school graduation, a more consequential and long-term indicator of academic success.
 As with the previous two outcomes, health service provision at Wave 1 is consistently estimated to be positively related to graduating from high school.
 The relationship is largest and significant in Model 1, but continues to be at least marginally significant in Model 2 with a coefficient of 0.395 suggesting a 48 percent higher odds ($e^{0.391}$) of graduating for students attending schools offering preventive health services.
 Health-related absences negatively predict graduation in Model 3, but the coefficient on health services remains roughly the same.

-Overall, the results of the analyses summarized in Tables 4-6 provide evidence that students perform better in schools that offer preventive and physical health services.
-The findings are small to moderate in size, but relatively consistent across measures.
-They also show that health-related absences explain a small portion of the relationship between service provision and academic outcomes, suggesting that there are likely to be other more powerful mediators.
+Taken together, the results of the analyses summarized in Tables 3 provide evidence that students perform better in schools that offer preventive and physical health services.
+The findings are small to moderate in size and consistent across outcomes.
+They also show that health-related absences explain a portion of the relationship between service provision and academic outcomes.